 Johnson & Johnson (US)

 Best-known for babycare and Band-Aids, Johnson & Johnson has long been one of the world's biggest healthcare manufacturers, and got even bigger in 2006 with the purchase of the consumer health division of Pfizer.
 In fact, consumer products had until then been the group's smallest segment.
-The largest chunk of group revenues still comes from pharmaceuticals, including blockbusters such as Remicade, Procrit and Risperdal, and medical devices.
-The group flavours a highly decentralised structure with a broad portfolio of almost 200 separately branded subsidiary businesses, operating as McNeil, Janssen, Depuy and Ethicon among many others.
-Key brands under the group's umbrella include Tylenol, Neutrogena, Aveeno and Ortho contraceptives, as well as medical devices, surgical products and Acuevue contact lenses.
-Despite its size, Johnson & Johnson has endured tough trading in recent years, especially in the US, as a result of a series of manufacturing problems and product recalls that have tainted the reputations of several of its best-known consumer brands.
+The largest chunk of group revenues comes from pharmaceuticals - including blockbusters such as Remicade, Procrit and Risperdal - and medical devices.
+The group flavours a highly decentralised structure with a broad portfolio of almost 200 separately branded subsidiary businesses, operating as McNeil, Janssen, Depuy and Ethicon among many others, rather than under the Johnson & Johnson banner.
+Other key products include Tylenol, Neutrogena, Aveeno, Ortho contraceptives and Acuevue contact lenses.
+Despite its size and standing, Johnson & Johnson has endured difficult trading in recent years, especially in the US, as a result of a series of manufacturing problems and product recalls that tainted the reputations of several of its best-known consumer healthcare brands.

 Brands & Analysis

 Free for all users | see full profile for current activities: